PritamTheCoder/Mentexa/README.md

 # Mentexa – Mental Health Self-Test Portal

-Mentexa is a mental health self-check portal developed to help students and young adults reflect on their emotional well-being.
-It is designed with privacy, simplicity, and accessibility in mind, using only HTML, CSS, and JavaScript.
-No user data is collected or stored.
+Mentexa is a mental health self-check platform created to support students and young adults in understanding and reflecting on their emotional well-being.
+Built with privacy, simplicity, and accessibility at its core, Mentexa runs entirely in the browser using HTML, CSS, and JavaScript—with no data collection or storage of any kind.
+It’s a safe, lightweight, and judgment-free space to explore your mental health on your own terms.

-## Features
+## Key Features of Mentexa

-- Frontend-only platform (no backend or database)
-- Self-assessment quizzes based on PHQ-9 and GAD-7 tools
-- Mood tracking interface (static/visual design)
+🌐 Frontend-Only Architecture:
+Powered entirely by HTML, CSS, and JavaScript — no backend, no databases, and zero data collection, ensuring complete privacy and peace of mind.

+🧠 Clinically-Informed Self-Assessments:
+Includes validated tools like PHQ-9 and GAD-7 to help users self-reflect on symptoms of anxiety and depression.

+📈 Mood Tracking Interface:
+A clean, static visual dashboard that allows users to track and observe emotional trends without storing any data.

+🌱 Daily Motivation & Wellness Tips:
-- Motivational quotes and mental wellness tips
+Uplifting quotes and practical mental health tips designed to encourage self-care and emotional resilience every day.

-- Appointment Booking platform with professional doctors
-- Fully responsive and mobile-friendly design
+📅 Secure Appointment Booking:
+Enables seamless scheduling with licensed psychologists through an intuitive and secure interface.

+📱 Fully Responsive & Mobile-First Design:
+Optimized for all devices — ensuring an elegant experience across smartphones, tablets, and desktops.

+🎨 Modern UI with Soothing Aesthetic:
-- Clean, modern UI using CSS animations and transitions
+Built using soft CSS animations and transitions for a calming, modern look and feel.

+## Mentexa Color Palette
+Inspired by psychological design principles for mental wellness — our palette balances calm, clarity, and emotional safety:

+Primary Color: #7e6aa0 – A gentle, muted purple symbolizing introspection, balance, and healing.

+Accent Color: #b9a9d0 – A soft lavender tone to complement the primary color with warmth and openness.

+Background/Base: #f7f6fa – A clean, light tone for minimalism and mental clarity.

+Text/Contrast: #3e3a4f – A dark, cool grey for strong readability without harsh contrast.

+Highlight/Success: #a4d4ae – A muted mint green to indicate positivity and growth in subtle cues.

+This color palette not only supports a calming visual experience but also reinforces trust, accessibility, and user comfort — crucial for a mental wellness platform.

 ## Purpose